LGBT Rights in Gorontalo

 ?

-LGBT employment discrimination in Gorontalo is no protections.
+LGBT employment discrimination in Gorontalo is unknown.

 Current status